planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-While the unauthenticated/anonymous Welcome page is not void of features, it really just lets you see things (configured on geoserver) but not touch them (and make configuration changes).

 For security reasons, most GeoServer configuration tasks require you to be logged in first.
-By default, the GeoServer administration credentials are admin and geoserver, although this can and should be changed.
+By default, the GeoServer administration credentials are ``admin`` and ``geoserver``, although this can (and should) be changed.

 Note: GeoServer has a powerful and robust security system.
 Access to resources such as layers and configuration can be granularly applied to users and groups as desired.
 Security is beyond the scope of this workshop, so we will just be using the built-in admin account.
+Interested users can read about security in the GeoServer documentation.

 --------------------------------------------------